-The Ultimate Parent has granted stock option awards pursuant to several stock-based compensation plans.
-The plans provide for the deferral of a portion of certain key employees' incentive compensation with awards made in the form of stock options generally having an exercise price not less than the fair value of the Ultimate Parent's common stock on the date of grant.
-Such stock option awards generally become exercisable over a three-year period and expire seven to 10 years from the date of grant, subject to accelerated expiration upon termination of employment.
-Stock option awards have vesting, restriction and cancellation provisions that are generally similar to those in RSUs.
+Stock options generally have an exercise price not less than the fair value of the Ultimate Parent's common stock on the date of grant, vest and become exercisable over a three-year period and expire seven years from the date of grant, subject to accelerated expiration upon certain terminations of employment.
+Stock options have vesting, restriction and cancellation provisions that are generally similar to those of RSUs.
 The fair value of stock options is determined using the Black-Scholes valuation model and the single grant life method.
 Under the single grant life method, option awards with graded vesting are valued using a single weighted-average expected option life.